Markkreel/Ecom-Microservices/README.md

 1. Fork the repository
 2. Create your feature branch
 3. Commit your changes
-4. Push to the branch
+4. Push to the branchw
 5. Create a new Pull Request

 ## License